SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/adafruit_tft_lcd_hxd8357d/README.md

 | PB1 | GPIO_6 (P19) | GPIO_6 | YM(Y-) | AN |
 | PA0 | ULP_GPIO_8 (P15) | ULP_GPIO_8 | XM(X-) | AN |

+> [!IMPORTANT]
-*Note: To be able to communicate with TFT LCD using SPI mode, you need to solder closed the IM2 jumper on the back of the PCB.*
+> To be able to communicate with TFT LCD using SPI mode, you need to solder closed the IM2 jumper on the back of the PCB.*

 ## Setup ##

 You can either create a project based on an example project or start with an empty example project.

+> [!IMPORTANT]
+> - Make sure that the [Third Party Hardware Drivers](https://github.com/SiliconLabsSoftware/third_party_hw_drivers_extension) extension is installed as part of the SiSDK.
+If not, follow [this documentation](https://github.com/SiliconLabsSoftware/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).
+> - **Third Party Hardware Drivers** extension must be enabled for the project to install the required components from this extension.

+> [!TIP]
+> To show all components in the **Third Party Hardware Drivers** extension, the **Evaluation** quality must be enabled in the Software Component view.

 ### Create a project based on an example project ###